hilbix/Sponge-Vanilla/README.md

-> This is pre Alpha
+> This is preliminary.
+It works, but it could be easier

 # Run Sponge Vanilla in a VM